wheels-dev/wheels.dev/guides/working-with-cfwheels/testing-your-application.md

 ### Conventions

-In order to run tests against your application, all tests must reside in the `tests/Testbox` directory off the root of your CFWheels application, or within a subdirectory thereof.
+In order to run tests against your application, all tests must reside in the `tests/Testbox` directory off the root of your Wheels application, or within a subdirectory thereof.

 When you run the tests for your application, Testbox recursively scans your application's `tests/Testbox` directory for valid tests.
 Whilst you have freedom to organize your subdirectories, tests and supporting files any way you see fit, we would recommend using the directory structure below as a guide: